Undercover Zest ยท The Blog

 Meet the writers

-Three people, three angles on the craft.
-Each piece is signed.
+Three voices, three angles on the craft.
+Each piece is signed — and each byline is a pen name.
+Here's how Field Notes is written.

 Played jazz for twenty years, then taught harmony at Leeds Conservatoire for another decade.
 I'm here for the part of teaching I loved, and to leave the marking behind.
 I write about why progressions move us, patiently, in plain words, never as rules.
 Theory is a map drawn after the journey.
 Worth carrying.
 Don't mistake it for the road.